scipy-conference/scipy_proceedings/papers/00_greenfield/00_greenfield.rst

 - definitions of the units used.
 - indications of the valid range of the inputs or parameters (bounds)
-- each function shows the mapping of the inputs and the naming of the outputs of each function
+- each function shows the mapping of the inputs and the naming of the outputs of each function.
-- the addition operator is itself a transform
+- the addition operator is itself a transform.

 Without the use of units, the YAML would be simpler.
 But the point is that the YAML easily accommodates expression trees.
 The tags are used